 The unaudited condensed consolidated interim financial statements include the accounts of Tigo and its wholly-owned subsidiaries: Tigo Energy Israel Ltd. and Foresight Energy, Ltd. ("fSight") which are incorporated in Israel, in addition to Tigo Energy Italy SRL and Tigo Energy Systems Trading (Suzhou) Company, Limited which are incorporated in Italy and China, respectively (collectively, the "Company").
 All intercompany transactions and balances have been eliminated in consolidation.
 The Company has determined the functional currency of the subsidiaries to be the United States (U.S.) dollar.
-The Company remeasures monetary assets and liabilities of its foreign operations at exchange rates in effect at the balance sheet date and nonmonetary assets and liabilities at their historical exchange rates.
+The Company remeasures monetary assets and liabilities of its foreign operations at exchange rates.
 Expenses are remeasured at the weighted-average exchange rates during the relevant reporting period.
 These remeasurement gains and losses are recorded in other (income) expense, net in the condensed consolidated statements of operations and comprehensive income (loss) and were not material for the periods ended March 31, 2023 and 2022.